 Once you have your video thumbnail, head to YouTube and upload your finished video.
 Before clicking “Publish,” find the button for uploading a custom thumbnail; it’s near the bottom of the screen.
 Select your thumbnail, and, once you publish, YouTube will set that image as the cover for your video on your channel and on the homepage.

 Once you have decided on your style, branding, and aesthetics, it’s time to put your content out there and see what works.
-The ideal YouTube resolution is 1280 x 720, and it’s usually best to stick to a size that’s less than 2MB and an aspect ratio of 16:9.
+The ideal YouTube size is 1280 x 720, and it’s usually best to stick to a size that’s less than 2MB and an aspect ratio of 16:9.
 You can resize your images with a free online resizer.

 Don’t be afraid to experiment and track results: monitoring clicks and views can tell you a lot about your thumbnails.